lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 Interfaces are user-defined data structures.
 They are very much like traditional structs in conventional programming languages.
 You can store Interfaces into registers, like with any other Aleo data types.

-For example, let's build an interface representing a fixed-size array of 3 elements:
+For example, let's build an interface representing a fixed-size array of 3 elements.
+Add this at the bottom of the *main.aleo* file:

 ```
 interface array3: